-Get up to speed with our commonly used financial terms:
+Get up to speed with these commonly used financial terms.

 All share index

 A weighted average of the market prices of all shares listed on JSE Limited.
 The index gives the best indication of general market direction because it includes shares from all sectors of the stock market.